nicoleli04/cse15l-lab-reports/lab1.md

 2. Open VScode

+3. You should end up with something like this:

 **Remotely Connecting**
 ***
 1. Install Git

-> I already have Git installed but for the tutorial use this:
+> I already have Git installed

 2. Open a terminal on VScode and type in `ssh [your usename]@ieng6.ucsd.edu`, your username should be from your course specific account and it should be in the form of  cs15lwi23zz.